bodasheera/instagram-scraper/README.md

 3. Add a proxy in the api.py to run the code .
 Please note that the code is designed to scrape unlimited data without any rate limit restrictions so we are not logging in as a user and we will be using proxy to change IP addresses continuosly so that we won't get blocked .
 So this code will not work without a proxy.
 4. You can modify the code to run without proxy .
 But then you will not be able to scrape posts by username or get advanced user details for any posts which you scrape by hastags ( unless you login )
 5. I have tested the code with luminati proxy and it is fine

-## Types of data scraping available

-1. By Hashtag -> Top Posts , All Posts, Comments and replies for posts
-2. By Username -> All Posts, Comments and replies for posts

-#### Note: You can also get information such as if its verified profile , ad post , if video , video url , video duration . video views , HD image of post images

 ## How to scrape data